blakewatson/htmlforpeople/src/13-reusable-html-with-php.md

 During the course of moving our nav menu over to PHP we did lose something.
 Previously we were setting the `aria-current` attribute on the appropriate nav link in order to signify which page is the current page in the nav.
 This is good for accessibility, but it also adds some visual cues for sighted users.
 But if we're reusing the navigation in one file, how do we set the current page?
 How do we know which one is the current page?

 Consider this the bonus section of this bonus chapter (that's right, a bonus within a bonus).
 I say that because I will be introducing some programming concepts.
-I don't have a ton of time to cover them as programming in PHP or any other language is really outside of the scope of this article.
+I don't have a ton of time to cover them as programming in PHP or any other language is really outside of the scope of this book.
 That said, with some fairly light code (which I am totally fine with you stealing) you can implement `aria-current` automagically.

 First, let's recap what this attribute means.
 If a visitor goes to the About page, we want that link in the nav menu to be styled differently so as to indicate that it represents the current page (or announced by a screen reader, if the visitor happens to be using one).
 In that case, we would use the attribute `aria-current="page"`.